Branko Lazarević (critic)

-Branko Lazarević (Serbian Cyrillic: Бранко Лазаревић; 25 November 1883 – 6 October 1963) was a Serbian writer, literary critic and diplomat.
+Branko Lazarević (Serbian Cyrillic: Бранко Лазаревић; 25 November 1883 – 6 October 1963) was a Serbian writer, literary critic, and diplomat.

 Biography

 Branko Lazarević was born on 25 November 1883 in Vidin, Bulgaria, to father Đorđe Lazarević of Negotin, from where he fled after the Timok Rebellion.
 His mother Vukosava Stojadinović is the niece of the Serbian poet Milica Stojadinović Srpkinja. Đorđe Lazarević's ancestors came to the Negotin region from Sjenica, from Peštera and Stari Vlah, and took part in the First Serbian Uprising.
 According to other sources, Lazarević was born in Negotin.

 Young Lazarević attended the Zaječar Gymnasium and then studied at the University of Belgrade.
 He became a substitute professor in Belgrade in 1911, and then continued his education in Europe; in Paris, Munich and Rome, where he specialized in aesthetics and art.
 Until the liberation wars he was intensely engaged in writing; literary work and theatre criticism.
 He appeared in literature in 1907, in Belgrade's Srpski književni glasnik, with a two-part study on the poetry of Svetislav Stefanović.

 In the Balkan Wars, he was a reserve lieutenant in the Serbian army.
 During the First World War, he served at the front, and then in 1917, he was appointed head of the Presbytery of the Ministry of Foreign Affairs of the Kingdom of Serbia, in Corfu.
 Lazarević also participated in the cultural life of the exiled by renewing the publication of Srpske novine.
 The first issue—in exile—appeared on 7 April 1916 at Corfu, and the second issue introduced a weekly supplement, Zabavnik (Entertainment).
 Branko Lazarević, the literary critic and former disciple of Bogdan Popović, was the first editor of the newspaper and magazine supplement.
 In Zabavnik editor Lazarević wrote a study on Serbian folk poetry.
 He examined the influence of Serbian epic poetry on the literary works of Serbia's contemporary writers.
 It was his opinion that Serb epic poetry transcended the limitations of national boundaries in the manner akin to Homeric legacy.
 Lazarević published Milutin Bojić's war poem Plava grobnica.

 Lazarević is remembered for reminding readers in 1917 that more than 100 years ago, in 1813, the daily paper first came to life under Karađorđe's rule.
-A rare example of production in the later years of his life, rare, but not absolutely unique.
-The case of Branko Lazarević bears witness to this, the once well-known essayist and critic Lazarević continued to make a name for himself as a well-known essayist and critic.
-Although very young and just at the start of his career, even before the Great War, he became an authoritative figure in Serbian literature, including later on.
+Lazarević continued to make a name for himself as an essayist and critic.
+Although very young and just at the start of his career, even before the Great War, he became an authoritative figure in Serbian literature.